Energinet-DataHub/greenforce-frontend/README.md

 [watt-b-001]: https://calm-tree-090e25403.1.azurestaticapps.net/
 [watt-b-002]: https://wonderful-rock-021a80803.1.azurestaticapps.net/

-_Note: There is currently no difference between the environments, but this is subject to change._
+_Note: There is currently no differences between the environments, but this is subject to change._

 ## Workspace